 Jeff makes his way off of the south peak as we head toward the centre peak – a distance of ~300m.

 The south peak and Mount Ptolemy as viewed from near the summit of the centre peak.
-Peak 3 of the North Ridge of Ptolemy is on the right.
+Peak 3 (“Pharaoh’s Peak”) of the Northwest Ridge of Ptolemy (NROP) is on the far right.
+If you ever get the chance, NROP is a very fun traverse!

 A small cairn marks the summit of the centre peak.